rieckpil/testing-spring-boot-applications-demystified/manuscript/content.md

 The WebDriverManager project takes over this task for us.
 Prior to executing a web test, the WebDriverManager ensures to download the required driver binary or use an already existing one.
 Hence we don't have to fiddle around with setting any parameters like `-Dwebdriver.chrome.driver`.

-At the end of this blog post, we'll also see how we can utilize the [WebDriver module of Testcontainers](https://www.testcontainers.org/modules/webdriver_containers/) so that the driver is running in isolation as part of a Docker container.
+At the end of this section post, we'll also see how we can utilize the [WebDriver module of Testcontainers](https://www.testcontainers.org/modules/webdriver_containers/) so that the driver is running in isolation as part of a Docker container.

 #### Accessing Browser Elements with Selenide